 What sparked your interest in the field of medicine?

 Coming into Northwestern I was already considering a career in medicine, but I wasn’t sure where to begin or if it was something I was capable of doing.
 My professors encouraged me to seek out the answers to these questions by gaining experience working in a healthcare setting.
 During my time at Northwestern, I was able to work as an EMT and spend time at a hospital in Ghana, and both experiences played an important role in my decision to go to medical school.
-Because of my research experience at Northwestern, I was able to obtain a research internship with Sanford Health in their Cancer Research Center before starting medical school.
+Because of my research experience at Northwestern, I obtained a research internship with Sanford Health in their Cancer Research Center before starting medical school.
 I found the work very interesting and really enjoyed my time there, which has led me to consider pursuing a career in the field of oncology.

 What was your favorite memory at NWC?